 How can creators collaborate more easily and more creatively across audio, visual, and immersive fields?

 Participating hackers get to show off their skills, play with the coolest APIs from each category, work with our Artist/Entrepreneurs-in-Residence, and present to high-profile industry celeb judges in one crazy, marathon 24-hour coding experience.
-Participation in the SXSW Hackathon is open to the public, pending approved application – complete the form to enter.
 A variety of programming/hacking expertise is welcome to join, and you can apply solo, as part of an existing team, or be partnered up with other hackers during the event!